-A 'clean' dataset was first provided to the SILC RAP team in November 2023and this dataset was finalised after extensive macro-editing.
-Quality approved micro-data was transmitted to Eurostat by end of December 2023. •On 7th March 2024 the national results for SILC 2023 were released in two parts:
+A 'clean' dataset was first provided to the SILC RAP team in mid-September 2022 and this dataset was finalised after extensive macro-editing.
+Quality approved micro-data was transmitted to Eurostat by end of December 2022.
+The national results for SILC 2022 were released at two separate dates: